-Design research, advise, evaluations and education to improve the design of homes, schools, healthcare, and workplaces
+Design research, consultation, evaluations and education to improve the design of homes, schools, healthcare, and workplaces.

 Vision